OWASP/www-chapter-san-jacinto-college/index.md

 ## Welcome

 Welcome to the San Jacinto College chapter homepage!
-We hold our regular meetings on the second Thursday of each month.
-Meetings are held at Online
+We hold our regular meetings each month.
+Meetings are held at Online.

 ## Announcements

-### Online Meetings
+### Online Discord
 You can see us on Discord

 https://discord.gg/UY5aVwuJXr